Elmer A. Benson: Death

-Before ill health drove him from the public arena, Benson became a force within the short-lived Progressive Party, managing the 1948 presidential campaign of its candidate, Henry Wallace.
+Before ill health drove him from the public arena, Benson became a force within the short-lived Progressive Party, managing the 1948 presidential campaign of its candidate, Henry A. Wallace.
+After Wallace's defeat, Benson served as national chair of the Progressive Party until August 1951, when he was forced to retire due to encephalitis.
 Benson died in 1985 in Minneapolis, and is buried at the Appleton Cemetery in the town of his birth, Appleton, Minnesota.